Equinox0287/Cyber-Security/README.md

   - [YML playbooks](https://github.com/Equinox0287/Cyber-Security/tree/main/Ansible)

 This document contains the following details:
-- Description of the Topologie
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use